MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting prevents users from moving their Documents and Desktop folders to any OneDrive account.

-If you enable this setting, users aren't prompted with a window to protect their Desktop and Documents folders, and the *Manage backup* command is disabled.
+If you enable KFMBlockOptIn, users aren't prompted with a window to protect their Desktop and Documents folders, and the *Manage backup* command is disabled.
 If the user has already moved their Desktop and Documents folders, the files in those folders will remain in OneDrive.
-To redirect the Desktop and Documents folders back to the user's device, select "No." This setting doesn't take effect if you've enabled "KFMOptInWithWizard" or "KFMSilentOptIn".
+This setting doesn't take effect if you've enabled **KFMOptInWithWizard**" or **KFMSilentOptIn**.

 If you set this setting's value to 1, it will prevent Folder Backup.
 If you set the value to 2, it will redirect any  folders previously used for Folder Backup back to the user’s device and stop the setting from running further.